Murray 1693 Scholar

 Richmond, Virginia (Maggie L. Walker Governor's School for Government & International Studies)

-The students, the professors, and the Murray Scholarship.
-Beyond the beauty of the campus, the perfect distance away from home, the superb size of the college, and the numerous family connections at William and Mary, these three parts of W&M life led me to choose William and Mary.
+The students, the professors, the research opportunities, and the Murray Scholarship.
 From my experience in high school, I knew that having intellectual, motivated, and creative students mattered just as much as having good professors, and William and Mary certainly has both.
-The Murray Scholarship added to the allure of the college, giving me tremendous staff support, unparalleled opportunities, and the opportunity to do real undergraduate research along with the monetary portion of the scholarship.
+I was also drawn by the wealth of opportunities to pursue meaningful, interesting undergraduate research from the moment I enrolled.
+The Murray Scholarship added to the allure of the college, giving me tremendous staff support and unparalleled opportunities along with the monetary portion of the scholarship.

 What I Did Last Summer